get_user

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the single parameter 'user_id', which is described in the schema.
-The description adds no additional meaning beyond what the schema provides.
+Schema coverage is 100% for a single parameter 'user_id' with description 'User ID'.
+The description adds no extra meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.